-The Company operates a "Three Lines-of-Defence" model under its Risk Management Framework.
-Within this model, the First Line of Defence incur and own the risks (1A, supported by 1B; please see the diagram on the following page) while the Second Line of Defence (comprised of control functions such as Risk Management, Compliance and Finance) provide independent oversight and objective challenge to the First Line of Defence, as well as monitoring and control of risk.
-Internal Audit Department (the 3LOD) provides enterprise-wide independent assurance over the design and operation of SIDAC's internal control, risk management and governance processes throughout the first and second lines of defence.
+SIDAC's risk management framework is predicated on the three-lines-of-defence model.
+Within this model, the First Line of Defence incur and own the risks (1A, supported by 1B/Internal Control) while the Second Line of Defence (comprised of control functions such as Risk Management, Compliance and Finance2) provide independent oversight and objective challenge to the First Line of Defence, as well as monitoring and control of risk.
+The Internal Audit Department (the 3LOD) provides enterprise-wide independent assurance over the design and operation of SIDAC's internal control, risk management and governance processes throughout the first and second lines of defence.
 Employees in every area of the organization are responsible for risk management.

-&lt;sup>2 Finance conducts both first and second line of defence activities within SIDAC
+2 Finance conducts both first and second line of defence activities within SIDAC